octodemo/github-craftwork-azure/instructions/readme.md

 1. Click on `Generate the private key`
 2. Download the private key pem file to your computer
-3. *Important*: copy the App ID somewhere (we're going to need this later)
+3. :warning: *Important*: copy the App ID somewhere (we're going to need this later)

 We can now install the app on your repository by clicking on the `Install App` link in the navigation sidebar.
 Select the repository you forked at the beginning of this guide from the dropdown and confirm the installation.